-Shopping for window shutters can become confusing because of the huge variety of materials used and promoted as superior.
+Shopping for window shutters or diy blinds, diy shutters and diy plantation shutters can become confusing because of the huge variety of materials used and promoted as superior.
 The construction methods of a shutter unit, including the materials used, contributes greatly to the overall cost of shutters purchased.
 However, a well-constructed unit made out of high-quality materials will also last longer and look better than something less than ideal.
 Following is an outline of various woods and synthetic materials that are often used in building shutters.

 (Tilia Americana Linnaeus, or the American Linden)